relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/03 - Introduction to Python/main.md

 &nbsp;

-An **if** statement starts with an **if** and then sets up a comparison to determine the truth of the statement it is evaluating and ending with a **:** to tell PYthon to expect the clause (the action if the the condition is true) block of code next.
+An **if** statement starts with an **if** and then sets up a comparison to determine the truth of the statement it is evaluating and ending with a **:** to tell Python to expect the clause (the action if the the condition is true) block of code next.
 As mentioned earlier in this chapter, whitespace indenting matters very much in Python.
 The clause of an **if** statement must be indented (four spaces is the standard) from the beginning of the **if** statement.
 The following example looks for a condition where the variable **n** is equal to **20** and prints a message to the console indicating that the number is indeed a 20:

 &nbsp;